Bankrate Inc. Fair Fund

 FTC v.
 NatureCity, LLC

-The FTC reached a settlement with NatureCity, LLC related to its products TrueAloe and AloeCran.
+The Federal Trade Commission (FTC) reached a settlement with NatureCity, LLC related to its products TrueAloe and AloeCran.
 According to the FTC, NatureCity claimed that these aloe vera supplements could treat many health conditions, including chronic pain, ulcerative colitis, diabetes, high cholesterol, and acid reflux.
 The FTC says that these claims were false.
 Refund checks totaling more than $470,000 were mailed to people who bought these products.
+All checks have been distributed and are now void.

 NCT